goncalveshelder94/gatsbyblog/content/blog/spambots/index.md

             spamFrequency = jsonData["data"][str(*address).replace('+', ' ')]['frequency']
             spamRate = jsonData["data"][str(*address).replace('+', ' ')]['spam_rate']
 ```
-Here we access and store tha parameters that'll tell us whether an email is flagged with spam activity or not.
+Here we access and store the parameters that'll tell us whether an email has been flagged with spam activity or not.
 If the frequency or the spam_rate is bigger than 0 we don't want them in our mailing list.

 I had to add the `.replace()` function to replace occurrences with a plus sign with a space because the API would treat `+` as ` ` as it consumed the emails i.e. `john+doe@example.com` would come back as `john doe@example.com` and throw a KeyError error exception.
 Who knows why?